 The request for a course materials package will be sent as soon as your course registration is processed.
 A tutor will also be assigned after you register in a course; however, the tutor's support will not be in effect until the course contract start date.

 - > myAU ☑

-- ➤ Course syllabi (available courses)
+- > Course syllabi

-- > Course fees
+- Course fees < □

-- > Undergraduate General ApplicationForm ☑

-- ➤ Undergraduate Course RegistrationForm C
+- > Undergraduate Course Registration 🗗

 Course materials